publisha/publisha.github.io/_papers/howShakespeareHelpsMeTeach.md

 **Public Domain**

 The text for all of Shakespeare’s plays are in the public domain.
 The texts have been converted to a digital form and can be found in various locations such as the Gutenberg project.
-Not only is the text available to us, there are many images that we can use to illustrate the plays.
+Not only is the text available to us, there are many images that we can use to illustrate the plays [^3].

 ## The structure of a play